opendri/opendri.github.com/guide/chapter7.md

 </ul>
 </div>

-In a sense, an OpenDRI engagement never ends: it just transforms into new ways of managing data about risk.
 When OpenDRI has been successful, governments and communities will have new tools and methods to collect and curate data about their exposure to natural hazards.
 They will have met the goals that the partners outlined in the design phase and adapted along the way.

 Sustaining a changed way of working with risk data is the work of the host nation itself.
 However, sustaining change is difficult.
 Without continuous funding, communities of practice often fall back to using familiar, older methods; thought leaders move onto the next problem; and experts find opportunities to grow their skills further in new organizations.
-The risk for OpenDRI is that risk data becomes stale&mdash;that they no longer reflect the realities of fast changing urban environments and the vulnerability of a society to new risks.
+The risk for OpenDRI is that after the project is over (and the consultants and firms have moved onto other projects), key stakeholders will revert to the approaches that they used for data sharing prior to the OpenDRI engagement.

 OpenDRI's designers take a practical approach to this problem, acknowledging that an occasional influx of energy and resources may be necessary to keep work going.
 The development partners who funded and catalyzed the change can take steps to ensure the effort remains vibrant and productive.